sizhuoli/TreeCountSegHeight/README.md

 ## NEW!!
 Training and testing data released for research purposes

-- Tree crown delineation data now available [here](https://drive.google.com/drive/folders/1IS_U3pmYmEN_SmQwIVy71aH0wYUhjjsk?usp=sharing)
+- Tree crown delineation data now available [here](https://sid.erda.dk/sharelink/eFt21tspNe)

 - Please cite our paper if you find the data useful :)

 - Acknowledgements to [Styrelsen for Dataforsyning og Infrastructur](https://sdfi.dk/) and [National Land Survey of Finland](https://www.maanmittauslaitos.fi/en/maps-and-spatial-data/) for open sourcing aeiral images for building the datasets

+- P.S.
+A data corruption issue was spotted and fixed on 27/09/2024, please download the data again with new link if you have downloaded it before this date!!
+The data is now stored in our university's data platform ERDA.

 ### Key features